-Type of Barrier Description Action 8.24 Communication Lack of visual alert to fire alarm in original building Ongoing work noted above in 7.1 2016 - New F/A system was provided during the Specialized Seniors Care inpatient unit refresh including strobes 2017 - Strobes added to: - new L3 Child + Youth Mental Health - L4 Cardiac Intervention Unit - L1 Cardiorespiratory Treatment Clinic, 2018- Strobes added to: - L3 Centre for Teaching and Research - L4 Transitional Care Inpatient.
-8.25 Physical 3SA was original built in 1997 and was not accessible friendly for patient care.
-During the refreshing program in late 2016 for L3 Specialized Seniors Care, updates were planned.
-2017- New barrier free accessible Interprofessional desk and barrier free shower and washroom constructed for patient use, new power operated doors with integrated card access installed.
-Private patient room water closets have been reconfigured to allow for patient access from both sides for safe transfers.
-8.26 Physical L4 Transitional Care Unit was originally built in 1997 and was not accessible friendly for patient care.
-2017- New accessible height vision panel doors complete with power operated doors.
-New power door operators installed on main entrances interfaced with controlled access 8.27 Physical Addictions: Washrooms, shower, kitchen space 2017- Completed renovations to comply with barrier free access design 8.28 Communication No TTY service in Emergency department.
-Not available 2017 - Alternate accommodations to TTY have been implemented 8.29 Communication Hard of hearing/deaf clients are unable to be alerted when they are being called for a test.
-Communication pre/post operatively is inconsistent (visual-tactile alert system available in same day surgery and cancer clinic) 2016 - Rolled out Hearing Loss Tool Kit to all departments in health centre 2015/2016 8.30 Informational Website was non-compliant with standards 2015 - Website updated Jan.
-1, 2015 to meet compliance standards 8.31 Physical Public entrance to Foundation office 2015 - Power operating device installed Summer 2015
+Type of Barrier Description/Location?
+Action 8.29Physical 3SA was originally built in 1997 and was not accessible friendly for patient care.
+During the refreshing program in late 2016 for L3 Specialized Seniors Care, updates were planned 2017- New barrier free accessible Interprofessional desk and barrier free shower and washroom constructed for patient use, new power operated doors with integrated card access installed Private patient room water closets have been reconfigured to allow for patient access from both sides for safe transfers 8.30Physical L4 Transitional Care Unit was originally built in 1997 and was not accessible friendly for patient care 2017- New accessible height vision panel doors complete with power operated doors.
+New power door operators installed on main entrances interfaced with controlled access 8.31Physical Addictions: Washrooms, shower, kitchen space 2017- Completed renovations to comply with barrier free access design 8.32Communication No TTY service in the Emergency department.
+Not available 2017 - Alternate accommodations to TTY have been implemented 8.33Communication Hard of hearing/deaf clients are unable to be alerted when they are being called for a test.
+Communication pre/post operatively is inconsistent (visual-tactile alert system available in same day surgery and cancer clinic) 2016 - Rolled out Hearing Loss Tool Kit to all departments in health centre 2015/2016 8.34Informational Website was non-compliant with standards 2015 - Website updated Jan.
+1, 2015, to meet compliance standards 8.35Physical Public entrance to Foundation office 2015 - Power operating device installed summer 8.36Communication Need for improving communication to those individuals presenting as Deaf, deafened and hard of hearing 2023 - Updated and rolled-out Hearing Loss Communication Tool Kit so TEAM RVH can easily access and use 8.37Physical Public washrooms without power assisted doors 2019 - 2022 - Power operators added to all public washrooms